The Bad Seed (2018 film): Plot

 Nine-year-old Emma Grossman expresses to her father, widower David Grossman, her hope to win a Citizenship medal.
 She shows no emotion when a cat drowns in the backyard.
 To her shock and disappointment, her classmate Milo Curtis is the winner of this year's medal.
-Later, while all the students and parents are celebrating, Emma expresses contempt for Milo to her father, who scolds her for her bitterness.
-Emma secretly lures Milo to a cliff.
+Later, while all the students and parents are celebrating, Emma expresses contempt for Milo to her father, who scolds her for her bitterness, which Emma quickly apologized for.
+However, Emma secretly lures Milo to a cliff.
 She steals his medal, pushes him off the cliff, and then sneaks back to the party.
 Milo's body is found shortly thereafter.
 The next day, David asks Emma about the event, but Emma acts cheerful without showing any empathy.
 David's sister Angela, a psychiatrist, suggests that Emma is in shock and will grieve when she is ready.

 Chloe, a babysitter David hired, begins work.
 Emma notices Chloe stealing David's pills and blackmails her.
 During Milo's funeral, Emma and David speak with Milo's parents.
 Mrs. Curtis asks David for photos that he took of Milo during the ceremony.
 As David peruses the photos, he notices many capturing Emma scowling at Milo.
 The next day, Emma's teacher Mrs. Ellis and an investigator arrive at David's house, and Emma eavesdrops on the conversation.
 Mrs. Ellis explains that Milo was last seen with Emma walking into the woods, alarming David.
 In the next room, Chloe begins suspecting Emma of killing Milo and taunts her.
 To disrupt the conversation, Emma cuts her arm with shards of glass and screams, prompting Mrs. Ellis and the investigator to leave.
 David asks Emma if she was on the cliff with Milo, but Emma denies everything and claims Mrs. Ellis is lying.
 Later on, Mrs. Ellis crashes her car because of a wasp nest that was put in it earlier by Emma.
 Chloe discovers Milo's medal under Emma's bed and hangs it in David's room.